 However, Swartz said KDHE would place "under consideration" the idea of invoking the state's contractual right to recoup inadvertent payments to MCOs for persons determined ineligible due to their incarceration status.

 The limited audit by the inspector general, which didn't look at men inmates in prisons or jails, revealed three-fourths of 230 cases in which a Medicaid-eligible woman was admitted to TCF during the year resulted in proper steps being taken to sever an individual from the public health program.
 In the 54 other cases, eligibility was discontinued late or not at all.
-About half resulted from a paperwork backlog in July, August and
+About half resulted from a paperwork backlog in July, August and September 2018 that stalled processing of TCF admissions until October of last year.

 The report said $26,500 of the improper payments to MCOs were related to when women inmates were in county jail prior to transfer to TCF and the remaining $159,000 linked to inmates at the Topeka prison.